AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 # Only last visits
 df_last=df.loc[indexes_last_visit]

+print("Before we had ", len(df), " rows.")
+print("After we had  ", len(df_last), "  rows.")
 ```

-We look when the last visit occors for different groups:
+    Before we had  5059  rows.
+    After we had   819   rows.

-- Based on Diagnosis groups of the first visit (left graph)
+When we stratify in groups based on the diagnosis of the first visit (left graph), we observe that:
  - People with AD at baseline only stayed 2.5 year at the most in our data set.
  - For Normal and MCI patients there were less obvious differences.

-- Based on Diagnosis groups of the last visit (right graph)
+When we stratify in groups based on the diagnosis of the last visit (right graph), we observe that:
  - All groups of diagnosis at the last visit have their last visits at similar times.
 No obvious difference between Dementia/Alzheimer and MCI or Normal diagnosed patients at the last visit.